esteinig/netview/README.md

 NetView v.1.0

-Core calculationsin the pipeline are identical to the methods described in the publication for [NetView P]().
+Core calculations in the pipeline are identical to the methods described in the publication for [NetView P]().

 For a user-interface with Shiny see [netviewR](https://github.com/esteinig/netviewR).
 This will be updated and integrated with geographical projections using [geonet]() for R.